Credit Island: Modern times

 The 2014 bicentennial of the Battle of Credit Island spurred renewed interest in the battlefield, including a research project to try to identify the location of fighting on the island.

 Today, Credit Island is a 420 acre community park under the jurisdiction of Davenport Parks and Recreation.
-It features: a disc golf course, rugby, soccer, baseball and softball fields.
-There is also fishing, picnic shelters, a bicycle trail and is the scene of many public events.
-Credit Island is also popular for sight-seeing and eagle watching.
+It features a disc golf course and rugby, soccer, baseball, and softball fields.
+There are also picnic shelters, fishing spots, and a bicycle trail.
+Credit Island is the scene of many public events and is also popular for sight-seeing and eagle watching.

 In May 2010, the city of Davenport received a grant from the State Historical Society of Iowa to conduct an archaeological study of one of the Mississippi River islands near the Iowa shoreline.

 In 2012, construction began on a bridge on the west side of the island, linking the Mississippi River Trail bike path to Concord Street in Davenport.